Self-Actualization – Week 1 – Pt. 2

 Where are you at in your life right now?

-I’m 43 years old, so I am somewhat in the middle of my life.
+I’m 43 years old (in 2024, when I wrote this course), so I am somewhat in the middle of my life.
 I have a feeling/knowing that I will turn 113 – so I intend to have 70 more years.

 That might seem like a lot, but is it really?